MolBIFFM/diana/README.md

 spectrometry data.

-The tool assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements and, optionally, extends to proteins neighboring the input, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.
+The tool assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements capturing differential post-translational modification, optionally extending to interacting proteins, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

 The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by the protein-protein interaction network as well as the distribution